avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How do I use SonoPlus AirPlay?

-Your older Sonos speakers simply appear as new AirPlay targets, and they can be used and controlled exactly like normal AirPlay speakers.
+Your older Sonos players appear as new AirPlay speakers, and they can be used and controlled exactly like any other AirPlay devices.
 The SonoPlus speakers are denoted by a '+' after their Sonos room name, e.g.:

 ![SonoPlus](/images/AirPlayMenu_Smaller.png)

 SonoPlus supports multiple simultaneous AirPlay streams from different Apple devices to different Sonos speakers, and works with speakers that are grouped via the Sonos app.

+Speaker volume, play/pause, next/previous track are all controlled by the sending device, as with any other AirPlay device.

 ## How does the SonoPlus AirPlay feature work?